verana-labs/verifiable-trust-vpr-spec/spec.md

 ~ A [[ref: account]] that starts a [[ref: onboarding process]].

 [[def: corporation, corporations]]:
 ~ A legal/organizational entity that controls Participants in zero or more [[ref: ecosystems]] and may itself be the controller of zero or more [[ref: ecosystems]].
-A `Corporation` is a VPR-level entity with VPR-specific attributes (DID, governance framework, lifecycle) anchored on-chain by a `policy_address` account that signs on its behalf.
+A `Corporation` is a VPR-level entity with VPR-specific attributes (VID, governance framework, lifecycle) anchored on-chain by a `policy_address` account that signs on its behalf.

 [[def: corporation governance framework, CGF]]:
 ~ The governance framework (GF) of a [[ref: corporation]].